ohir/toggler/README.md

 1. somewhere in your App code a state of a single item in a _live_ Toggler in Model is changed by a `toggle(flagName)` call (or other _state setters_: `set`, `clear`, `enable`, `disable`).
 2. State transition function `bool fix(oldState, newState)` is called next,
 3. then "fixed" new state is commited to the state of Toggler instance,
-4. then `notify(oldState, liveState)` is called, there Model's _ValueNotifiers_ can be updated or _notifyListeners_ called to pass "changed" baton to the Presentation layer.
+4. then `after(oldState, liveState)` is called, there Model's _ValueNotifiers_ can be updated or _notifyListeners_ called to pass "changed" baton to the Presentation layer.

 If `fix` handler has not been provided, any single item change made by setter is commited immediately.
 Otherwise `fix` is called with _newState_ reflecting change that came from a setter.
 Then `fix` returns _true_, to have _newState_ commited; Or _false_ for changes to be abandoned.

 Your code in `fix` may manipulate _newState_ at will, it even may assign a some predefined const values to the `tg` and/or `ds` properties of it.
 Usually `fix` is Model's internal function, so it may have access to all other pieces of your business logic.

-After succesful new state commit `notify` is called.
+After succesful new state commit `after` is called.
 Within this handler you may selectively check where changes were made, eg using `recent` index, or `differsFrom(oldState, rangeFirst, rangeLast)` helper.
-Then you may run your chosen state passing machinery (Eg. update InheritedWidget state, feed an EventObserver, push a cloned object to the Stream), or better use a suitable ToggledNotifier.
+Then you may run your chosen state passing machinery (Eg. update InheritedWidget state, feed an EventObserver, push a cloned object to the Stream).

+Or better use a suitable implementation of [ToggledNotifier](https://pub.dev/packages/uinotifier). `UiNotifier` class was designed along the Toggler library and gives seamless integration of View layer made with _Flutter_.

-For a most seamless integration with View layer, an implementation of `ToggledNotifier` can be given instead of `notify` handler function.
+An implementation of `ToggledNotifier` can be given instead of `after` handler function (that stays _null_).
 If `ToggledNotifier` is used together with [get_it_mixin](https://pub.dev/packages/get_it_mixin), Toggler state and UI can be bound in any place within _StatelessWidgets_ tree and have containing Widget be automatically updated on relevant changes.
 Just by two lines of code:
 ```Dart
 const tgUp = 4; const tmUp = 1 << tgUp; // item index 4, changed mask 16
 const tgDn = 5; const tmDn = 1 << tgDn; // item index 5, changed mask 32